kaavyajain/Messmanagement/README.md

 # MessManagement
-Making a real life based Mess System using data structure along with data file handling
+ A real life based Mess System using concepts of data structures along with data file handling.